-James, the events managers here at Horseshoe, is also a competitor in downhill mountain bike racing.
-He’s been racing for ten years, starting in U15 and currently racing in the Elites category.
+James, the Events Manager here at Horseshoe, is also a competitor in downhill mountain bike racing.
+He’s been racing for ten years, starting in U15 and is currently racing in the Elites category.
 But, as he’s a self-confessed “huge advocate of all things two wheels”, you might find him racing cross-country mountain bikes or road bikes around Horseshoe.

 How Do They Fuel Up?

 As James notes, “On a 100km road ride, you can easily burn up to 3,000 calories, so you need to be prepared to eat and drink the appropriate amounts along the way to keep you going.”

 So how do our athletes fuel up before and during training?

 Laurie likes to keep things simple, with oatmeal with banana for breakfast or chicken pasta with beans at other times of the day.

 Bananas are something of a recurring theme around here.
 Matt likes to make smoothies with bananas, strawberries and pineapple.